The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Introduction

-The present paper can be inserted into the last mentioned literature strand, featuring several peculiarities.
-Its aim is to explore the farmers' response, in terms of fertilizer application, to abnormal weather conditions -- dryness and wetness --, without focusing exclusively on extreme events.
-Furthermore, by having a comparative aim, it focuses on very different world regions rather than specifically taking into account a single geographical area.
+This paper can be inserted into the above mentioned literature strand, featuring several peculiarities.
+Its aim is to explore the farmers' response, in terms of fertilizer application, to abnormal weather conditions -- dryness and wetness --, but without focusing exclusively on extreme events.
+Furthermore, it also focuses on very different world macro--regions rather than specifically taking into account a single geographical area, to account for potential heterogeneity in the N--fertilizer use.
 Given the importance of fertilizers in enhancing agricultural output, this appears to be a relevant research topic.
-Furthermore, it is an intriguing one, since, even theoretically, it is far from easily predictable to establish what effect abnormal weather conditions may have on fertilizer application.
+Moreover, the effect of abnormal weather conditions on fertilizer application is far from easily predictable.
 Our focus encompasses both the immediate response to dryness and wetness conditions and, particularly, the lagged response.
 In fact, from a policy perspective, it is important to understand which are the lasting consequences of these weather phenomena.

 If a drought or an excess of rain is happening or is foreseen to happen at the time of fertilizer application, the immediate response of a farmer could be to increase the amount of fertilizer to counterbalance the likely output loss caused by the adverse weather conditions or she could opt to reduce it to avoid wasting input expenditures.
-The response could vary on the base of the intensity of the phenomenon, but also on the base of its nature.
-According to \citet{purcell04}, for example, the importance of N--fertilization on yield outcomes is more crucial during a drought period than under normal conditions.
-With regard to excesses of rain, an analysis of several experimental rice plots in South--East Asia conducted by \citet{vlek86} reveals that the N--fertilizer uptake efficacy of the crop is dramatically reduced in flooded plots.
-Although both directions of departure from normal conditions seem to have the effect of calling for an increase in fertilization, nothing is said on their relative magnitude.
+Moreover, the response could vary on the base of the intensity of the phenomenon, but also on the base of its nature.
+According to \citet{purcell04}, the importance of N--fertilization on yield outcomes is more crucial during a drought period than under normal conditions.
+Regarding excesses of rain, \citet{vlek86} highlighted through several experimental rice plots in South--East Asia that the N--fertilizer uptake efficacy of the crop was dramatically reduced in flooded plots.
+Although both directions of departure from normal weather conditions seem to have the effect of calling for an increase in fertilization, nothing is said on their relative magnitude.
 Furthermore, both studies are focused on a specific area and a single crop, therefore it is not granted this to hold in general.